-In developing the final professional standards rule, USDA considered input from a variety of sources, including representatives from state agencies, school districts, and school nutrition professional associations.
-FNS carefully reviewed all comments and listened to the concerns of stakeholders.
+In developing the final professional standards, USDA considered input from a variety of sources, including representatives from state agencies, school districts, and school nutrition professional associations.
+FNS carefully reviewed all public comments and listened to the concerns of stakeholders.

 - Final Rule: Professional Standards for School Nutrition Programs Personnel as Required by the Healthy, Hunger-Free Kids Act of 2010